solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started.md

 ## Azure subscriptions and limits

 As explained in the [Introduction to Azure resource management], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription, and although the cloud is highly scalable, you cannot provision an unlimited number of resources.
 A set of initial limits applies to all Azure subscriptions.
 However, the limits for some Azure services can be raised, assuming that the Azure subscription is not a free trial.
-Organizations can raise these limits by submitting support tickets through the Azure portal.
+Organizations can raise these limits by submitting support tickets through the Azure Portal.
 Limit increase requests help tell Microsoft capacity planning teams to understand if they need to provide more capacity when needed.

 Since most Azure services are provisioned in regions, some limits apply at the regional level.
 Developers must consider both global and regional subscription limits when developing and deploying applications.